 The annual T.U.
 Jazz Fest!
 Celebrating the next generation of jazz in Canada and beyond.
 Concerts, masterclasses, jam sessions, food vendors and more.

-September 1 to 4, 2023 @ Mel Lastman Square, Yonge Street, North York
+August 29 to September 1, 2025 @ Mel Lastman Square, Yonge Street, North York

 A Last Hurrah at the Beach!

 Have you been to GTA beaches yet?
-Build sandcastles or enjoy a swim in the freshwaters of Lake Ontario.
-There are 8 beaches in Toronto that are blue flag certified beaches – meaning it has undergone strict evaluation and is up-to-standard on water quality, environmental management, environmental education, safety and services.
+Build sandcastles or enjoy a swim in the fresh waters of Lake Ontario.
+There are 8 beaches in Toronto that are blue flag certified beaches – meaning it has undergone strict evaluation and are up to standard on water quality, environmental management, environmental education, safety and services.

 Year Round